smarticoai/public-api/docs/interfaces/JackpotDetails.md

 • **contribution\_type**: [`JackpotContributionType`](../enums/JackpotContributionType.md)

-type of the user contribution to the jackpot
+Type of the user contribution to the jackpot

 ___